dreamgrove/dreamgrove/content/balance/guide/azerite.md

 ### Balance Druid Traits

-- {{< spell 276153 "Dawning Sun" "beta" >}} - {{< spell 194153 "Lunar Strike" "beta" >}}s increases the damage of all {{< spell 190984 "Solar Wrath" "beta" >}}s within the next 8 seconds.
+- {{< spell 276153 "Dawning Sun" "beta" >}} - {{< spell 194153 "Lunar Strike" "beta" >}} increases the damage of all {{< spell 190984 "Solar Wrath" "beta" >}}s within the next 8 seconds.
 There is nothing special about Dawning Sun, only increasing the damage of your filler spell and spicing up the rotation slightly.

 - {{< spell 274398 "Sunblaze" "beta" >}} - Causes Solar Wrath to increase the damage of {{< spell 78674 "Starsurge" "beta" >}}.
 This trait does not scale with more targets in any way.
 In a niche encounter where you need constant single target priority damage, Sunblaze could be useful.